ThaddeusTreloar-Deloitte/engineering-connect-lb-hackathon/README.md

 This repository contains instructions for how to get started, what the requirements are, and how to make your submission.

+The task is to code your own load balancer implementation with a focus on either performance, or features.

 Your team is allowed to use any programming language and tooling to complete this hackathon!
 See [Constraints](#Constraints) for restrictions.
 The only restriction is that you must provide Dockerfile so that your implementation can be built.

+There are two paths to victory, to be eligible for the performance crown you only need to implement the base requirements.
+The utility prize is for the team that implements the most stretch requirements with tie being resolved with the highest performance implementation.
+Performance will be evaluated with a combination of latency, throughput, and concurrency.

 ## Constraints